South Florida Professional Tennis Instruction

 And here’s what I expect from the parent…

-• To participate in each and every lesson and ask questions…
+• To be attentive at every lesson and ask questions…

-• To take notes and maintain an activity log of all that is discussed during the lesson…
+• To take notes of all that is discussed during the lesson…

 • To provide an atmosphere of love and encouragement for your child; both on and off the court…